 The placentas were delivered and I asked to see them, just out of curiosity.
 My doctor brought them over in a steel bowl.
 She showed me how the amniotic sacs and umbilical cords were attached and which side of the placentas were against the uterine wall.
 Amazing!
 And nauseating!

 We were then paraded back (nurses, residents, bassinets with babies, and my husband too!) into the labor room for recovery and bonding.
-The birth had gone beautifully.
+The vaginal twin delivery had gone beautifully.
 The next several months would be the most difficult of our lives, but our babies had arrived safely and we were so very blessed.

 Anne Schmidt is a stay at home mother of five, including three school age kids and fraternal twin girls born in May of 2016.
 A self-proclaimed book nerd and former school librarian, Anne currently spends her time mixing up her kids’ names, tripping over the dog, and trying to convince the laundry to wash itself.

 “What To Do When You’re Having Two: The Twin Survival Guide From Pregnancy Through the First Year” by Twiniversity founder Natalie Diaz is the definitive how-to guide to parenting twins, covering how to make a birth plan checklist, sticking to one sleep schedule, managing double-duty breastfeeding, stocking up on all the necessary gear, building one-on-one relationships with each child, and more.
 Click here to buy now and while you’re at it, check out our expecting twin classes and Twiniversity shop!